unfaiyted/godoc-swagger.nvim/README.md

 - Manual re-highlighting with `:GodocHighlight` command
 - Consistent highlighting that persists after colorscheme changes
 - Folding support to collapse godoc blocks to their first line
+- **NEW!** Navigate to model definitions from godoc comments:
+  - Model references in `@Success` and `@Failure` annotations are highlighted and navigable
+  - Use `:GodocGotoDefinition` or `<leader>gd` to jump to the definition of the referenced type
+  - Visual underlines show which model references can be navigated

 ## Installation